Computer-Assisted-Clinical-Medicine/Rectal-Cancer-Normalization-Segmentation-Prediction/README.md

 ### Prerequisites

-- The conda environment is described in the requirements.txt.
+- The pip environment is described in the requirements.txt.
 - The environmental variable "data_dir" should point to the data directory. train_IDs.csv should contain the test files, dataset.json additional description.
 Prepare Data Rectal cancer contains classes to write different Dataset formats.
 - The variable "experiment_dir" should point to the directory, where the output is saved.
 The variables can be set in the IDE and are to make everything machine independent.